White-tailed trogon

-The white-tailed trogon (Trogon chionurus) is a near passerine bird in the trogon family.
+The white-tailed trogon (Trogon chionurus) is a species of bird in the trogon family.
 It is found in tropical humid forests of the Chocó, ranging from Panama, through western Colombia, to western Ecuador.
 It was formerly considered a subspecies of T. viridis, which is widespread in South America east of the Andes, but under the English name white-tailed trogon (a name now reserved for T. chionurus, leaving T. viridis as the green-backed trogon).